XXXCarnageXXX/XXXCarnageXXX/README.md

 # About Me 👋
-I'm **Dionisio**, a passionate **Computer Science** graduate with a specialization in **Network Engineering** and a growing expertise in **Cybersecurity**.
+I'm **Dionisio**, a passionate **Computer Science** graduate with a specialisation in **Network Engineering** and a growing expertise in **Cybersecurity**.
 I created this GitHub to showcase my learning journey, share personal projects, and contribute to solving real-world problems in the tech space.

 ---

 ## What I Do 💻
 I’m particularly interested in:
-- **Cybersecurity**: Securing digital landscapes, analyzing threats, and fortifying networks.
+- **Cybersecurity**: Securing digital landscapes, analysing threats, and fortifying networks.
-- **Network Engineering**: Building and optimizing reliable, high-performance network infrastructures.
+- **Network Engineering**: Building and optimising reliable, high-performance network infrastructures.

 ---

 ## Why This Page Exists 🌟
 This GitHub is my space to:
 - Share personal and collaborative projects that demonstrate my skills and growth.
-- Connect with like-minded professionals and organizations.
+- Connect with like-minded professionals and organisations.
 - Learn and experiment with new tools and technologies to continuously improve.

 ---